Analyticsphere/ccc-omop-file-processor/README.md

 - `"Check for latest domain and update if needed"`
 - `"OMOP to OMOP ETL"`
 - `"Consolidate ETL files"`
+- `"Discover tables for deduplication"`
-- `"Deduplicate primary keys in ETL files"`
+- `"Deduplicate single table"`

 **Note:** The vocabulary GCS bucket is configured via the `VOCAB_GCS_PATH` constant and does not need to be passed in the request.